 After being told that he should color a different way, the boy considered it and then shared that he prefers to do it another way.
 He didn’t feel pushed, peer pressured, or shamed into doing something different.
 He also didn’t get defensive about his way of doing things.
 He didn’t seem to think that there was a right way or wrong way that everyone should follow, but he was confident in how he liked to do it.

-When complimented about how awesome her headbands were, Kara’s first instinct was to give them away.
+When complimented about how awesome her headbands were, her first instinct was to give them away.
 That’s genius.
 She didn’t keep them to herself to keep the compliments coming.
 She didn’t ration them out to gain influence or power over the other kids.
 She didn’t keep them out of fear that she wouldn’t get them back.
 She just gave them away.

 5. Be proud of your growth.